51st-Vfw/ViperOps2MIZ/README.md

 [described earlier](#installing--updating)

 ViperOps2MIZ uses the *Segoe Fluent Icons* font from Microsoft.
-If this font is not installed on your system, icons in the JAFDTC UI may appear as boxes.
+If this font is not installed on your system, icons in the ViperOps2MIZ UI may appear as boxes.
 To restore the icons,

 1. Download the *Segoe Fluent Icons* font from Microsoft from the link on [this page](https://learn.microsoft.com/en-us/windows/apps/design/downloads/#fonts).